Fingertech-Brasil/nbiobsp-native-web-extension/README.md

-# Simple Biometric Extension
+# NBioBSP Native Web Extension

-A simple extension for the Fingkey Hamster biometric device, utilizing the eNBioBSP SDK for seamless integration (Currently Chrome and Windows only).
+A minimal browser extension for the Fingkey Hamster biometric device, utilizing the eNBioBSP SDK and integrating it via a native application using the native messaging protocol (Currently Chrome and Windows only).

 ## Repository Structure